garronej/vite-envs/README.md

 -   ✅ Easy to setup, does not require you to rethink your build system, does not break your Storybook.
 -   ✅ Secure: Only injects the envs declared in the `.env` file
 -   ✅ Brings type safety to your environment variables (`import.meta.env` gets type definition).
+-   ✅ `import.meta.env` is an object, not a placeholder.
+You can do `Object.keys(import.meta.env)` for example.
+-   ✅ SEO: Enable to dynamically generate `<head />` tags by rendering your `index.html` as an EJS template.
 -   ✅ Requires no network connection at container startup.
 -   ✅ No impact on container startup time.
--   ✅ SEO: Enable to dynamically generate `<head />` tags by rendering your `index.html` as an EJS template.

 # Drawbacks